glozmae/Catan-2AA4-Team-15/README.md

 * **Autonomous Decision Making:** The `ComputerPlayer` class utilizes a priority-based decision tree to analyze the board state.
 * **Valid Move Scanning:** Instead of random guessing, the AI scans the graph for all legally valid moves (Roads, Settlements, Cities) before executing strategies.
 * **Resource Management:** Dynamic assessment of hand resources to determine affordability of structures.
+* **Tie Handling:** When multiple legal moves have similar value, the AI can resolve ties without hardcoding every possible combination of rules.

+### ↩️ Reversible Player Actions
+* **Undo/Redo Support:** Player actions can be executed, stored, undone, and redone when needed.
+* **Localized Action Logic:** Reversible actions such as building roads, settlements, and cities are handled in a way that keeps execution and reversal logic clear and maintainable.

 ### 🗺️ Graph-Based Board Architecture
 * **Node & Edge Topology:** The game board is modeled not just as a grid, but as a mathematical graph where `Node` objects (intersections) are linked by `Road` edges.